Tank cascade system: History

 Whereas the agriculture of Fertile Crescent arose from stored water in low bottomland soil, and the agriculture of ancient Egypt was dependent on retained Nile River flood waters, ancient Sri Lankans used a chain of reservoir systems as their water source.
 Sri Lanka has been called a "hydraulic civilization."
-Similar ancient water engineering projects in tropical and subtropical climates include the qanats of Iran, oasis in the Near East and north Africa, and the Gurganj Dam of Amu Darya.
+Similar ancient water engineering projects in tropical and subtropical climates include the qanats of Iran, oases in the Near East and North Africa, and the Gurganj Dam of Amu Darya.

 Researchers theorise that the evolution of the tank cascade began with rain-fed agriculture and then became increasingly sophisticated beginning with diverting rivulets, then permanent rivers, followed by a leap forward with the construction of spillways, weirs and ultimately sluices, then the construction of reservoirs, until, at the apogee of development, ancient Sri Lankans were able to successfully dam up perennial rivers and use the water as they saw fit.
 Historic uses of the tank cascade system included human needs (drinking water, sanitation, food production), ecosystem enrichment, urban development, administrative boundary setting ("water cordons"), and natural disaster mitigation.

-Rainwater reservoirs were being constructed on the island as early as 300 BCE—there are assertions that Sorabora Wewa in Mahiyangana was constructed by the yaksha spirits before the Indo-Aryan migration to the island—and an estimated total of 30,000 wewa have been built over the history of Sri Lanka.
+Rainwater reservoirs were being constructed on the island as early as 300 BCE—there are assertions that Sorabora Wewa in Mahiyangana was constructed by the yaksha spirits before the theory postulated as the Indo-Aryan migration to the island—and an estimated total of 30,000 tanks have been built over the history of Sri Lanka.

 The existence of what is now called the tank cascade system is recorded in the Dīpavaṃsa and the two Mahāvaṃsa chronicles, which describe tanks, ponds, water holes, dams, canals, irrigation funding grants, irrigation income, irrigation taxes, and irrigation laws.

-An estimated 15,000 tanks were built between 300 and 1300 CE, during the Anuradhapura Kingdom (437 CE-845 CE) and Polonnaruwa Kingdom (846 CE-1302 CE) eras.
+An estimated 15,000 tanks were built between 300 and 1300 CE, during the Anuradhapura Kingdom (437 BCE–845 CE) and Polonnaruwa kingdom (846 CE–1302 CE) eras.
 Sri Lanka irrigation engineers of this period were supposedly summoned or hired by other kingdoms for their expertise.

 In the 9th century, bureaucracy to organise the irrigation system included a committee known as the Twelve Great Reservoirs.

-The most famous surviving exemplars of the irrigation infrastructure used by Sri Lankan elites are the Abhayavapi rainwater reservoir in Anuradhapura built by Pandukabhaya (437-366 BCE) and the "lion rock" fortress Sigiriya, a UNESCO World Heritage Site.
+The most famous surviving exemplars of the irrigation infrastructure used by Sri Lankan elites are the Abhayavapi rainwater reservoir in Anuradhapura built by Pandukabhaya (437–366 BCE) and the "lion rock" fortress Sigiriya, a UNESCO World Heritage Site.
 The only possible source of water at Sigiriya (which sits 360 meters atop the plain) is rainwater, which was cunningly managed through a network of pools, underground channels and drains.